onlogic/Jetson-GPIO-Examples/README.md

             }
         )
 ```
-If we wanted to then read the value of the input we could call
+If we wanted to then read the value of the input we could call:

 ```python
 as request: